-Easterly anomalies persisted over much of the Indian Ocean and Maritime Continent Westerly anomalies expanded east across Central America to the western Caribbean Sea 850-hPa Zonal Wind Anomalies (m s-1)
+Westerly anomalies shifted east from the Indian Ocean to the Maritime Continent, pushing out persistent easterlies Westerly anomalies continue to expand and strengthen east across Central America to the western Caribbean Sea 850-hPa Zonal Wind Anomalies (m s-1)

 Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow A strong MJO event formed in early December and circumnavigated the globe twice through January and mid-February.
 During mid to late March, anomalous westerlies shifted east from the Indian Ocean to the Maritime Continent as the MJO signal re-emerged.
 These westerlies were associated with the envelope of active MJO convection.
 This signal began to break down during April.
-The most recent eastward moving packet of anomalous westerlies is currently over the eastern Pacific, with time speeds on the relatively fast end of the MJO envelope (approximately 35-40 days).
+The most recent eastward moving packet of anomalous westerlies is currently moving back over the Indian Ocean, with time speeds on the relatively fast end of the MJO envelope (approximately 35-40 days).